10K Race & Training Pack

 Please see specific promotion Terms & Conditions for details BFPO Addresses We do ship to BFPO addresses (with Royal Mail) but for active combat zones there is a strict 2kg weight limit (as with all deliveries to BFPO addresses), so please take this into account when ordering.
 As a guide, with careful packaging we can just get away with a 1.6kg tub.
 All orders under this weight limit will be treated as standard UK orders.
 All orders over this weight will be priced incrementally according to their weight (£5 per 2kg increase).
 If you have any queries regarding a BFPO address, please contact our Customer Service Team who will be happy to assist with your order.

-FUELLING THE 10KM
+FUELLING YOUR 10KM

 GO ISOTONIC ENERGY GEL